apache/jena-site/source/documentation/geosparql/__index.md

 Other operations are available and can be applied to a Dataset containing multiple Models and in some cases files and folders.
-These operations do __not__ configure and setup the GeoSPARQL functions or indexes that are required for querying.
+These operations do __not__ configure and set up the GeoSPARQL functions or indexes that are required for querying.

 ### Spatial Index